- Williston State College Home

 Policy Distribution and Notification

 In accordance with the 1989 amendments to the Drug-Free Schools and Communities Act, as articulated in the Education Department General Administrative Regulations (EDGAR) Part 86 (Drug Free Schools and Campuses Regulations) this policy will be distributed to all students and employees at Williston State College each year.
-For more information on policy notification procedures, please contact the Vice President for Student Services at 701 774-4554.
+For more information on policy notification procedures, please contact the Vice President for Student Affairs at 701 774-4585.

 State Board of Higher Education and WSC Policy